 - Family mailboxes

 - Entryway bulletin boards

 - White board outside our front door

-- Newsletter, distributed electronically

 - Our website, rldcc.org

-- Email
+- o Email

 Each class also has a website where photos are posted regularly to offer families a glimpse of the children's activities and learning.
 Send your e-mail address to your child's teacher and she'll send you the password.
+Staff and families are prohibited from posting photographs or videos to any social media of any child other than their own.